aiidateam/aiida-firecrest/README.md

 Calculations are now running successfully, however, there are still issues regarding efficency, Could be improved:

 1. Monitoring / management of API request rates could to be improved.
-Currently it leaves it to hand of PyFirecREST.
+Currently this is left up to PyFirecREST.

 ## Development